 1. Find a job that works for you right now

-Just because you’re at university, it doesn’t mean you’re interested in graduate jobs right this very second.
+Just because you’re at university, it doesn’t mean you need to look at graduate jobs right this very second.
 Sometimes you just want to find a retail or hospitality position to help pay the bills, and maybe even get you a Euro summer escapade.

+It’s time to get that sweet side-hustle happening.
 The Careers Service can take some of the hassle out of finding part-time or casual work.
-It’s time to get that sweet side-hustle happening.
-Not only can they help you with your application, gone are the days of having to wander around a shopping centre dropping off resumes.
-CareerHub features a Job Search tool where you can check out part-time and casual jobs, as well as graduate and volunteering opportunities.
+Not only can they help you with your application, CareerHub features a Job Search tool where you can check out part-time and casual jobs, as well as graduate and volunteering opportunities.
+Long gone are the days of having to wander around a shopping centre dropping off resumes

 2. Helping you apply for work